CRRSA Act Information and FAQs

 What can I do if I have not completed a FAFSA or believe I am entitled to more CRRSA Act funds than RMU has initially awarded me?

 RMU is eager to provide financial assistance to help you continue your education and to meet any other unforeseen needs.
-Please complete this form if you think you are entitled to more federal relief funds.
 We will do our best to provide additional funding as quickly as possible.